skvadrik/re2c/src/examples/examples.rst

   Handling `large input <example_03.html>`_: how to organize buffering and how to refill buffer with ``YYFILL``.
   Some additional details of handling *tags* in ``YYFILL`` are illustrated in parsing `URI <example_10.html>`_ and parsing `HTTP messages <example_11.html>`_.

+  Using `storable state </manual/features/state/state.html>`_ feature to write `push-model <example_18.html>`_ lexers: it is necessary when the input comes in chunks that are controlled by the outside program.
+  In such case lexer must be stopped when there is not enough input and later resumed from the same point.

   `Submatch extraction <../manual/features/submatch/submatch.html>`_:
   using *s-tags* to store input positions corresponding to various parts of the regular expression in variables